NCLT can now issue directions to convene meetings of shareholders: Future Retail

-New Delhi, Feb 22 (IANS) Future Retail said on Monday that the Supreme Court has specifically ruled that the proceedings before the NCLT will be allowed to go on but will not culminate in any final order of sanction of the scheme.
+New Delhi: Future Retail said on Monday that the Supreme Court has specifically ruled that the proceedings before the NCLT will be allowed to go on but will not culminate in any final order of sanction of the scheme.

 "Accordingly, the NCLT can now issue directions to convene meetings of shareholders and creditors of the applicant companies, including Future Retail Limited, to consider the scheme," the company said in a regulatory filing.